bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 #### verify_oracle_data

-This function verifies that the given data is a valid data on BandChain as of the given block height.
+This function verifies that the given data is a valid data on Bandchain as of the given block height.

 params